 It’s also important to use active language.
 Consider using positive action verbs such as motivated, developed, resolved, or strengthened to show that you can get things done.
 Remember to choose your words wisely: the words you select can help you move to the top of the job seeker pool and make your profile pop.

 As you think about the hiring process, remember that employers are making a purchase.
-Successful resume profiles don’t just tell about your qualifications, but instead sell you as the ideal package to the employer.
+Successful resume profiles don’t just tell about your qualifications, but instead, sell you as the ideal package to the employer.
 To do this effectively, your resume profile should answer the question, What can I bring to the table to make XYZ dental office better?
 Whether you are a recent graduate or an industry veteran, this answer will be vastly different and should highlight your skills and contributions.
 Age identifiers should also be left out.
 Leave off positions you held a long time ago and graduation dates.
 As a rule of thumb, it is best to focus on what you DO have to offer instead of what you do not.
-Remember, be honest, assertive and confident when presenting your skills.
+Once you land an interview, think about what questions you should ask to better show your interest in the position.
+Remember, be honest, assertive, and confident when presenting your skills.
 Singing your own praises can feel unnatural, but it is necessary in order to stand out among other candidates.
 Now is the time to toot your own horn; if you don’t, nobody else will!

 Professionalism is a key ingredient of your resume profile.
 Everything from your profile picture to the email address you select sends a clear message to the employer about you.
-Hobbies should be left off your resume unless they directly relate to the job, volunteering or a dental organization membership.
+Hobbies should be left off your resume unless they directly relate to the job, volunteering, or a dental organization membership.
 Save your resume profile real estate for professional details in order to help you land an interview.
 Also, don’t forget about your social media profile content and settings.
-Employers do check social media so it is important to ensure that all profiles are updated, cleaned up and put your best foot forward.
+Employers do check social media so it is important to ensure that all profiles are updated, cleaned up, and put your best foot forward.
 You may also want to consider making your social media profiles private if they are not already.
+Our blog, How to Improve Your Professional Etiquette Game in 7 Steps, can help you further your professionalism in the job-seeking process.

 Whether you are actively seeking a job or not, it’s important to keep your resume profile current.
 At DentalPost, we are always here to help with your resume profile needs and are available to answer any questions you may have.
 Happy resume enhancing and good luck with whatever your next adventure may be!